TrongAJTT/p2lan-transfer-terms/TERM_OF_USE_en.md

     *   Transmit any content that is illegal, harmful, threatening, abusive, harassing, defamatory, infringing, or morally objectionable.
     *   Share malware, viruses, trojans, or any other malicious code.
     *   Violate the intellectual property rights (copyright, trademark) of any third party.
-    *   Attempt to reverse engineer, decompile, or extract the source code of the Application.

 **4. User Content and Developer's Disclaimer of Liability**